Undergraduate Core Curriculum Program

 Total Credits | 30 |

-Part-time students (fewer than 12 credits per semester) are required to include at least one biblical and theological studies (BBST) course within each 15 credits completed at Biola University, unless the 30-credit requirement has been met.
+It is recommended that part-time students (fewer than 12 credits per semester) include at least one biblical and theological studies course within each 15 credits completed at Biola University, unless the Bible requirement has been met.
 Part-time students seeking a degree from Biola University must complete the entire requirement as outlined above.
-Of the 30 credits of Bible required of all students, 15 credits must be taken at Biola.
+Students in most traditional programs must take at least 15 Bible credits at Biola (6 of which must be upper-division).
+Students in select high-credit majors and transfer students with 45 or more transferable credits completed after high school graduation at the time of enrollment must take at least 9 Bible credits at Biola (3 of which must be upper-division).

 Arts and Sciences Requirement